namikazi25/Nur-bhai-medical-demo/medgemma/README.md

     * `GCP_MEDGEMMA_SERVICE_ACCOUNT_KEY`: JSON service-account credentials with access to the endpoint.
     * `GENERATE_SPEECH`: Set to `true` to enable Gemini TTS generation (defaults to `false` if omitted).
 When `false`, cached audio is served if present and new clips are skipped.

+3.  **Local (HF) backend (optional, Vertex-free):**
+    To run MedGemma locally using Hugging Face instead of Vertex AI, set the following environment variables:
+    ```ini
+    MEDGEMMA_BACKEND=local          # switch backend to Hugging Face
+    MEDGEMMA_MODEL_ID=google/medgemma-4b-it   # dev-friendly size; 27B needs large GPUs
+    MEDGEMMA_DEVICE_MAP=auto        # pass to from_pretrained device mapping
+    MEDGEMMA_DTYPE=bfloat16         # or float16; quantized int4 if applicable
+    GENERATE_SPEECH=false           # keep fully local by disabling new TTS
+    ```
+    - Install deps: `pip install --upgrade transformers>=4.50.0 accelerate` and a CUDA-enabled PyTorch build per your system.
+    - If the model is gated, run `huggingface-cli login` (with an account that has access).
+Do not store HF tokens in `.env`.
+    - Optional fallback: set `MEDGEMMA_FALLBACK=vertex` to route to Vertex AI if local model load/generation fails.

 ### Execution
 1.  **Build and run the Docker containers:**
     ```bash